PaynePan/nRF24_multipro_payne_rc/README.md

 Download from git  and open prj in Arduino IDE
-Chose "Board: Arduino Pro or Pro mini (5v 16M)" to compile upload firmware via ICSP port ( uspasp programmer needed) Optional£º upload bootloader via ICSP, then firmware can be uploaded via serial port (an usb-ttl with DTR pin needed,  most of usb-ttl won't provide 3.3v, then connect to the 5V on the right of the board )
+Chose "Board: Arduino Pro or Pro mini (5v 16M)" to compile upload firmware via ICSP port ( uspasp programmer needed) LOW Fuse Bit set as 0xFF to use external 16M Clock Optional£º upload bootloader via ICSP, then firmware can be uploaded via serial port (an usb-ttl with DTR pin needed,  most of usb-ttl won't provide 3.3v, then connect to the 5V on the right of the board )